 The vestry at St. Thomas’ Parish consists of the rector, two wardens, and nine vestry members.
-A secretary and a treasurer also serve.
+A clerk and a treasurer also serve.

-Karen Garlick, Karen is a long-time resident of Washington, attending college and graduate school in the city and then, staying for a career in the city’s museum, library, and archives community.
-Her journey to St. Thomas did not begin with the intentional “church shopping” that bring many to a new place of worship, but rather with the spontaneous (and surprising) decision to walk into a5:00 Sunday service 2 ½ years ago, after decades of passing by the church on her way from here to there.
-It felt like home from the start.
-After several visits, Karen started going to the 11:00 service and experiencing that welcoming embrace that marks St Thomas as a wholly inclusive, vibrant, and nourishing faith community.
-She was confirmed last year, is a member of the choir, co-chaired the recent music director search team, and serves on the Inclusion Committee.
+- Karen Garlick, Junior Warden - Karen is a long-time resident of Washington, attending college and graduate school in the city and then, staying for a career in the city’s museum, library, and archives community.
+Her journey to St. Thomas did not begin with the intentional “church shopping” that brings many to a new place of worship, but rather with the spontaneous (and surprising) decision to walk into a 5:00 Sunday service 7 years ago, after decades of passing by the church on her way from “here to there.”
+It felt like home from the start, and she soon experienced that welcoming embrace that marks St. Thomas as an inclusive, vibrant, and nourishing faith community.
+She was received into the Episcopal Church in 2016, is a member of the choir, has served on the Vestry and Inclusion Committee, and co-chaired the last music director search team.

 - Brian Crane - Brian started attending St. Thomas’ early in the ministry of Jim Holmes.
 He served one term on the vestry as the secretary late in Jim Holmes’ ministry, during which time we oversaw the dramatic redesign of the garden.
 Over the years he has taught Sunday school, chaired the pastoral care committee, been active with adult education, and served on several discernment committees.
 Last year he started singing with the choir.
 Brian looks forward to the opportunity to serve my parish community on the vestry again as we continue exploring ministry in our new space.